ATFutures/who3/README.md

     subsequent finer distinctions between demographic groups)
 2. Work densities based on local densities of “activity centres” (centres of commerce, administration, education).
-These are scaled by estimated building sizes, modified for distinct purposes such that, for example, densities for journeys to educational facilities are high for purposes of education, yet lower for purposes of employment.
+These are scaled by estimated building sizes (including floor areas times height where available), modified for distinct purposes such that, for example, densities for journeys to educational facilities are high for purposes of education, yet lower for purposes of employment.
-3. Retail densities based on local densities of retail buildings.
+3. Retail densities based on local densities and sizes of retail buildings.

 All of these densities are also adjusted via a model of the spatial patterns of bus usage which estimates aggregate rates of ingress –